 The GIA Grading Method

-GIA describes colour in terms of hue, tone and saturation.
-Hue refers to the diamond’s characteristic colour, tone refers to the colour’s relative lightness or darkness, and saturation refers the colour’s depth or strength.
+The Gemological Institute Of America (GIA) describes colour in terms of hue, tone and saturation.
+Hue refers to the diamond’s characteristic colour, tone refers to the colour’s relative lightness or darkness, and saturation refers to the colour’s depth or strength.

 Using highly controlled viewing conditions and colour comparators, a colour grader selects one of 27 hues, then describes tone and saturation with terms such as ‘Fancy Light,’ ‘Fancy Intense,’ and ‘Fancy Vivid.’
 The colour system GIA developed is used worldwide.
 Below, we see an example of one of these 27 possible hues deemed the ‘straight’ pink.